glytoucan/glytoucan/manual/publication-registration.md

 ---
 title: Registering Publications
 authors:
-- Nobuyuki Aoki
+- Chiharu Aoki
-date: 2017-01-30
+date: 2017-02-02
 reviewers:
-- Kiyoko Kinoshita
+- Nobuyuki Aoki
 layout: paging
 categories: [publication, registration]
 ---

 Registering Your Publications
 ------------
-You can register your publication into the website under the Literature section by clicking on the "Register your Publication!" link of the selected [Motif](/manual/browse-motif.md).
+You can register your publication into the website under the Literature section by clicking on the "Register your Publication!" link of the selected glycan.
 <br>

-On the next page the current literatures can be seen if there are any entries, under this section you can enter the pubmed id of your literature and submit.  *Note: Must be pubmed ids.*
+On the next page the Currently Registered Literature will be shown if there are any entries, under this section you can enter the pubmed id of your literature and submit.  *Note: Currently only registered pubmed ids.* **Caution: Please make sure you are submitting the correct id, once submitted there is no way to delete it.**
 *To clear, click on the "Reset" button.*

 <br>